Some posts contain compensated links. Please read this disclaimer for more info.

 Istria, the triangle-shaped peninsula in northwestern Croatia, is an increasingly popular tourist destination.
 It’s easy to see why.
 Offering a fun mix between Italian and Croatian cultures, Istria is a place of gorgeous architecture, superb culinary specialties, and incredible landscapes.

 The Istrian coast is lined with resorts and all kinds of tourist facilities.
 In certain places, it’s hard to find some authenticity.
 Rovinj is an exception, though, one of the last true fishing villages in the Adriatic.
-Rovinj is extraordinarily photogenic, set on a round peninsula and boasting a charming old town center (not to mention easy to get to from Croatia’s main airport hub in Zagreb).
+Rovinj is extraordinarily photogenic, set on a round peninsula and boasting a charming old town center (not to mention easy to get to Croatia’s main airport hub in Zagreb).

 The people who do venture into the Istrian heartland often limit their excursion to Motovun, the region’s most popular hilltop town.
-And yes, Motovun is strikingly beautiful as well—definitely worth a visit.
+And yes, Motovun is magnificent as well—definitely worth a visit.
 However, to get a taste of the “real” Istria, untouched by mass tourism, we suggest that you also visit some of the following off-the-beaten-path places in Istria.

 Završje lies in the northwestern part of Istria, not too far from Motovun.
 Also perched scenically atop a hill, this is a real architectural gem.
 Built with wood and stone, Završje is definitely one of the most off-the-beaten-path places in Istria.
 Few tourists ever go there.
 Those who do, love the experience.